-If you feel up to it, try listening to one of these free guided meditation videos that will help calm your body.
+If you feel up to it, try listening to one of these free guided meditation videos or a free meditation app that will help calm your body.
 If you can lower your heart rate and get your attention to focus on something else, your mind will naturally start to relax.

 Other Things to Note, Beyond Panic Attack Symptoms